Vishruth-S/Data-Structures/Hacktoberfest.md

 Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code.
 You can contribute to anything from code to simple fix, new feature to grammar mistake.

+## But I am only a beginner?
+If you’ve never contributed to open source before, this is the perfect time to get started because Hacktoberfest provides a large list of available contribution opportunities (and yes, there are always plenty for beginners too).

 For more info: Visit [Hacktoberfest](https://hacktoberfest.digitalocean.com/)